Wind Hellas: Wind Hellas subscriber numbers

-Wind issue customers with telephone numbers that begin with either 693 or 690 followed by a seven digit subscriber number.
-As Wind also own Q-Telecom, they can issue 699 numbers, but these are currently only allocated to new Q-Card customers.
+Wind issues customers with phone numbers that begin with either 693 or 690 followed by a seven digit subscriber number.
+As Wind also own Q-Telecom, they can also issue numbers starting with 699, but these are currently only allocated to new Q-Card customers.
 Mobile number portability allows customers to port their numbers to and from all Greek networks so Wind customers can also have telephone numbers that were originally allocated to Vodafone or Cosmote.

 Vodafone merger talks

-In 2011 Vodafone opened talks with the owners of Wind Hellas regarding merging the two firms' operations in Greece, to better challenge market leader COSMOTE.
+In 2011, Vodafone opened talks with the owners of Wind Hellas regarding merging the two firms' operations in Greece, to better challenge market leader COSMOTE.
 In February 2012 Vodafone pulled out of the talks.

-On July 25, 2020 it was announced that Wind Hellas and Vodafone agreed to merge their base stations and antennas into a newly created company called Vantage Towers Greece in which Vodafone would hold a 62% and Wind 38%.
+On July 25, 2020 it was announced that Wind Hellas and Vodafone agreed to merge their base stations and antennas into a newly created company called Vantage Towers Greece, in which Vodafone would hold a 62% and Wind 38%.
 This newly company will have 5.200 base stations.
-This idea comes after Vodafone Group decided to merge all its antennas and base stations that Vodafone is operating in Europe.
-On March 26, 2021 when Vantage Towers entered the Frankfurt stock exchange Wind Hellas sold its 38% stake to Vantage Towers for 288 million euros.
-Through the IPO that was launched Wind Hellas bought 100 million euros in shares.
+The idea came after Vodafone Group decided to merge all its antennas and base stations that Vodafone is operating in Europe.
+On March 26, 2021, when Vantage Towers entered the Frankfurt stock exchange, Wind Hellas sold its 38% stake to Vantage Towers for €288 million.
+Through the IPO that was launched Wind Hellas bought €100 million in shares.

 Wind Vision

 On 25 April 2018, Wind CEO Nassos Zarkalis introduced the company's Internet Protocol television service called Wind Vision.
 It was the first Android TV set-top-box in Greece with Netflix integrated.
-Also, it was the first service offering ultra-high-definition television resolution with HDR 10 technology.
+Also, it was the first service that offered ultra-high-definition television resolution with HDR 10 technology.
 The service offered more than 60 channels such as FOX, Disney Channel and National Geographic.
+On 10th June 2022, it was announced that on 31st December of the same year, the service would be discontinued in favor of Nova's EON TV.
+The removal of the service in December would tease the merger of the two companies.